German Studies (GERST)

 GERST 3080 - Walking the Line: East and West Germany Then and Now (3 Credits)

 This course is aimed to increase your linguistic competencies in German, your cultural awareness, as well as critical thinking skills.
 We will discuss different perspectives of the German Reunification and its implications then and today.
-The highlight of the course will be an intercultural encounter with students from the Bielefeld Universit?in Germany.
+The highlight of the course will be an intercultural encounter with students from the Bielefeld Universitat in Germany.
+Taught in German.

 Distribution Requirements: (ALC-AS, FLOPI-AS, GLC-AS), (FL-AG)

-GERST 3320 - Stories of Love: Joy and Heartbreak in German Literature (3 Credits)
+GERST 3211 - Sharing Space: Fantasy and Form in German Architectural Imaginations (3 Credits)

 GERST 3350 - Kafka in Context: Trials of Modernity (3 Credits)